npm package discovery and stats viewer.

 queue.push(['d', 'e']);

-// peek, to view items in the queue without dequeueing them
+// peek to view items without removal

-queue.peek() // ['a']
+queue.peek(); // ['a']

-queue.peek(2) // ['a', 'b']
+queue.peek(2); // ['a', 'b']

-queue.peek(queue.length) // ['a', 'b', 'c', 'd', 'e]
+queue.peek(queue.length); // ['a', 'b', 'c', 'd', 'e']

-queue.pop() // ['a']
+queue.pop(); // ['a']

-queue.pop() // ['b']
+queue.pop(); // ['b']

-queue.pop(2) // ['c', 'd']
+queue.pop(2); // ['c', 'd']

 listen to events